meiyor/ERS-ERD_coherence_calculation_EEG/README.md

    run_evals_EKSO() %%calculate the ERSP and CMC resulting images in a 100x100 size for EKSO exoskeleton device trials
 ```

 Please notice this process will take some time for completing the whole executing for the six subjects - three Healthy Controls (HC) and three Stroke patients (ST).
+After you complete the code execution you can evaluate the statistics using the sample codes included in the # eval_stats # folder.
+Refer to the comments on those particular .m files if statistical models will be changed or evaluated in the different way.